dhruvildarji1409/knowledge_graph_rag_docs/ReadMe.md

-# 📘 Graphical RAG Documentation Authoring Guide
+# 📘 Knowledge Graph RAG Documentation

-This guide defines the formatting standard for writing technical documents that can be parsed into a **Knowledge Graph** and used in a **Graphical RAG (Retrieval-Augmented Generation)** chatbot system.
+This repository contains tools and guidelines for creating documentation that can be parsed into a **Knowledge Graph** and used in a **Graphical RAG (Retrieval-Augmented Generation)** system.

+## 🎯 What is this repository for?

+This project helps you:

+1. Structure technical documentation in a specific format
+2. Parse this documentation into knowledge graph nodes and edges
+3. Create interactive visualizations of the resulting graph
+4. Build a more intelligent search and retrieval system

-## 🖼️ Knowledge Graph Visualization
+## 🖼️ Knowledge Graph Example

 ![Knowledge Graph Visualization](data/graph_visual.png)

-*The image above shows an example of the knowledge graph structure built from properly formatted documentation.*
+*The image above shows a knowledge graph built from a properly formatted document.
+See [ddu_guide.txt](data/raw_docs/ddu_guide.txt) for an example of the underlying documentation format.*

 ## 🔍 Interactive Graph Explorer

-This repository includes an interactive graph visualization that allows you to explore the knowledge graph in detail:
+This repository includes an interactive graph visualization:

 - **File:** `data/graph_ui.html`
 - **Features:**